 A Special Relationship with Estrogen and Progesterone

 Estrogen stimulates the production of oxytocin.
-According to The Oxytocin Factor: Tapping the Hormone of Calm, Love, and Healing by Dr. Kerstin Uvnas Moberg, although men and women seem to have similar receptors and target areas for oxytocin, estrogen stimulation results in more oxytocin being available to women.
+According to The Oxytocin Factor by Dr. Kerstin Uvnäs-Moberg, although men and women seem to have similar receptors and target areas for oxytocin, estrogen stimulation results in more oxytocin being available to women.
 Dr. Flechas cautions against the use of estrogen-depleting drugs in men, as the side effects of this therapy may include the consequent depletion of oxytocin.
 In women, the decline of oxytocin following the decline in estrogen may contribute to some of the symptoms associated with menopause.

 Oxytocin may also play a role in the regulation of progesterone.
 The signals the ovary receives to produce progesterone in the last half of the menstrual cycle may be delivered by oxytocin.
-Underlying symptoms of premenstrual syndrome, such as tension or anxiety, mood swings, depressed mood, headache, fatigue, difficulty sleeping, and breast tenderness, could be linked to the failure of this signal and the subsequent loss of progesterone production.
+Underlying symptoms of premenstrual syndrome (PMS) could be linked to the failure of this signal and the subsequent loss of progesterone production, such as:

 Dr. Flechas began to realize a relationship between oxytocin and pain when he asked his patients what helped their chronic pain.
 One patient responded, “A warm bath,” another that massage helped, a third had hours of relief after an orgasm, and another continued breast feeding her child for years because of the pain relief it afforded her.
 As it was already accepted that orgasm and breast feeding increase oxytocin levels, Dr. Flechas speculated oxytocin was involved in relieving pain.
 Since then, people suffering from the pain of fibromyalgia and chronic fatigue have been seen to have low oxytocin levels, and supplementing with oxytocin has been helpful for a number of them.